labels053/labels053/README.md

 - 👋 Hi, I’m @labels053
 - 👀 I’m interested in bioinformatics and using it to attack societal injustices.
 - 🌱 I’m currently learning MATLAB and R.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on creating an automatic pipeline that properly trims, performs de novo assembly, removes host reads, and uses BlastX to analyze the "no hit" file.
 - 📫 How to reach me: abels053@umn.edu
 - 😄 Pronouns: she/her/ella
 - ⚡ Fun fact: I play the saxophone!